pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Enduring object
 ---------------

-The generic base class :class:`~eventsourcing.dcb.domain.EnduringObject` is is very similar to event-sourced aggregates.
-It extends the :ref:`perspective <Perspective>` class.

-Each instance has a unique continuity ID, which is used to tag new decisions.
-It is also used to generate a consistency boundary for selecting and appending tagged decisions.
+The generic base class :class:`~eventsourcing.dcb.domain.EnduringObject` extends the :ref:`perspective <Perspective>` class and is is very similar to :ref:`event-sourced aggregates <Aggregates>`.
+Each instance has a unique continuity ID, which is used generate a consistency boundary for selecting and appending tagged decisions, and to tag new decisions.

 Enduring objects can have command methods decorated with the library's :ref:`event decorator <Event decorator>`.
 Calling a decorated command methods will generate a new tagged decision.
 The command method bodies contribute to defining a projection of tagged events into the current state of the enduring object.
 The :func:`~eventsourcing.dcb.domain.Perspective.collect_new_decisions` methods defined by the perspective base class can be used to collect uncommitted new decisions.

-The advantage of using enduring objects is the conceptual unity of having everything together in one place.
-This, however, aligns enduring objects with the criticism of event-sourced aggregates that motivates DCB: that all events are included in the consistency boundary, regardless of whether they are actually required for any particular operation, increasing contention unnecessarily, and accumulating functionality that should perhaps be more separated.

 .. code-block:: python